mattrussi/gitlab-com-runbooks/docs/docs.gitlab.com/docsWebsite.md

 The Docs website runs analytics scripts from third-party sites such as OneTrust, Google Tag Manager, and Marketo.
-Issues with these scripts can interfere with website functionality and can occur without code changes to the Docs website.

-In the event of an analytics-related problem, all of these scripts can be temporarily removed:
+In the event of an analytics-related problem, these scripts can be temporarily removed.

-- Comment-out or remove scripts from [`analytics.html`](https://gitlab.com/gitlab-org/gitlab-docs/-/blob/main/layouts/analytics.html?ref_type=heads).
-- If needed, remove OneTrust (cookie consent provider) from [`head.html`](https://gitlab.com/gitlab-org/gitlab-docs/-/blob/main/layouts/head.html?ref_type=heads#L78).
-  - For data privacy compliance, if we need to remove OneTrust, all other analytics scripts should also be removed.

 See [Docs site analytics](https://gitlab.com/gitlab-org/gitlab-docs/-/blob/main/doc/analytics.md?ref_type=heads) for more details.